To top of page

 ● Hotline

-The basic rule in Suntory is that when an employee discovers actions that breach the Suntory Group’s Code of Business Ethics, he or she must first report it to the supervisors and seek their advice.
+The basic rule in Suntory Group is that when an employee discovers actions that breach the Suntory Group’s Code of Business Ethics, they must first report it to the supervisors and seek their advice.
 However, we have also established a Compliance Hotline both internally (our Compliance Office) and externally (3rd party law firm) as contact point for all of the Group companies in Japan in order to quickly discover and resolve compliance issues when reporting or consulting with a supervisor is not appropriate.

 Both mechanisms are available in multiple languages so that foreign employees who do not speak Japanese fluently can use easily use them.
-In addition, we provide an independent internal contact point at 11 Group companies and conduct annual training to improve the response of those in charge of this independent contact point in the Compliance Department.

 We have also implemented a global contact point for compliance issues encompassing all Group companies in Japan and globally as part of our global risk management system.
 This contact point supports multiple languages such as English, Chinese, and Spanish, and accepts reports and consultations from multiple countries.
 Additionally, in order to avoid accessibility issues due to technical or financial reasons, we have made this mechanism accessible to all employees through different methods (digital and analog), including web, smartphones, telephone, and mail.

-The internal awareness of this mechanism is measured every year through initiatives such as the "Employee Awareness Survey“ as a way to engage users and assess the current mechanism, and the current awareness rate is over 90%.
+The internal awareness of this mechanism is measured every year through initiatives such as the "Employee Awareness Survey" as a way to engage users and assess the current mechanism, and the current awareness rate is over 90%.
 We also strive to keep improving the awareness rate and accessibility of this mechanism by sharing these results (including comparisons with previous year) with our top management.

 If there is a suspicion of non-compliance based on the content of the report, we take into consideration the privacy protection of all persons involved in accordance with the Suntory Group Internal Reporting System Regulations.
 In that case, the compliance officer promptly conducts a confidential investigation within the company, and promptly requests correction while escalating to the relevant executive in charge, so that measures can be taken as soon as possible in order to avoid any negative impact to the reporter.
 The results of the survey are shared to the reporter and management, respectively, to promote corrective measures and prevent recurrence.
 After a certain period of time has passed after the response, we close the case once we receive a report on the state of change from senior management as a follow-up.

-Protecting the Reporters
+● Protecting the Reporters

 Based on our internal regulations, the Suntory Group prohibits any type of negative impact such as retaliation or spread of rumors and does not force confidentiality on the reporters.
-In order to achieve this, when the Compliance Office conducts an investigation, it identifies the persons concerned and then confirms the "internal reporting system regulations,“ protecting thus the rights of the reporter.
-In addition, during the interviews with the reporter on the closing of each case, we also check that reporters have not suffered any disadvantages during the process.
-Furthermore, we are working to create a culture in which compliance reports are protected not only by the persons concerned, but also by the entire workplace by proactively disseminating the "internal reporting system regulations" within the company on a daily basis.
+In order to achieve this, when the Compliance Office conducts an investigation, it identifies the persons concerned and then confirms the "internal reporting system regulations," protecting thus the rights of the reporter.

-Suntory Group’s Compliance
+For more information, see Suntory Group’s Compliance

 External Reporting System

-Since its founding, the Suntory Group has placed customer satisfaction first and valued proactive communication with customers.
-In addition, based on our belief that all our stakeholders are customers, suppliers are also regarded as important customers.
-Therefore, when promoting human rights due diligence, we think it is important that not only our employees, but also our direct suppliers, their own suppliers, as well as other related parties (their local community, etc.) have access to a grievance mechanism, including human rights issues.
+Since its founding, Suntory Group has placed customer satisfaction first and valued proactive communication with customers.
+In addition, based on our belief that all our stakeholders are customers, business partners are also regarded as important customers.
+Therefore, when promoting human rights due diligence, we believe it is important that not only our employees, but also our direct suppliers, their own suppliers, as well as other related parties (their local community, etc.) have access to a grievance mechanism, including human rights issues.
+Furthermore, as stated in our Suntory Group Partner Guidelines, we expect partners to establish similar grievance mechanisms (with no retaliation) within their own supply chain, thereby striving to promote access to remedy upstream in our supply chain.

-Furthermore, as stated in our supplier guidelines, we expect suppliers to establish similar grievance mechanisms (with no retaliation) within their own supply chain, thereby striving to promote access to remedy upstream in our supply chain.
-Currently, we have established a Customer Center as a contact point for suppliers and their related parties (communities) to use.
-The Customer Center accepts inquiries from all customers.
+Currently, we have established a Suntory Group Business Partner Compliance Hotline and Customer Center as a contact point for suppliers and their related parties (communities) to use, which accepts inquiries from all customers.

 Contact UsOpen in a new tab